jeffreycwitt/pl399/docs/19-modalities-of-regulation.md

 {:.question}
 First how does he distinguish Cyberspace from the Internet?

-In personally I wonder how well this distinction holds up today.
+Personally I wonder how well this distinction holds up today.
 Previously Cyberspace was place you "logged into" and remained to have an experience.

-But increasingly the notion of "logging" on to cyberspace makes less and less sense.
-Today we are more or less always "logged on" and we enter different virtual spaces that not longer have a clear divide from our real lives.
+But increasingly the notion of "logging on" to cyberspace makes less and less sense.
+Today we are more or less always "logged on" and we enter different virtual spaces that no longer have a clear divide from our real lives.

 <div class="discussion" markdown="1">

-In describing what was special about the communities of cyberspace, Lessig makes a number of observations about why these spaces are attractive and why this spaces are available (see especially the section titled "The values of a space", pp. 85-88) Compare this to our [previous discussion of value in cyberspace](17-code-and-puzzles.html#making-sense-of-value-in-cyberspace)
+In describing what was special about the communities of cyberspace, Lessig makes a number of observations about why these spaces are attractive and why these spaces are available (see especially the section titled "The values of a space", pp. 85-88).
+Compare this to our [previous discussion of value in cyberspace](17-code-and-puzzles.html#making-sense-of-value-in-cyberspace).

 <span class="respond"> According to Lessig, why are these spaces valuable?

 <span class="respond"> Does this confirm some of the reasons we've already identified?
-Does it add new considerations? how so?
+Does it add new considerations?
+How so?

 </div>

 After recognizing that spaces have value largely because of the behavior that occurs in these spaces (behavior either enabled or behavior denied), Lessig goes on to claim that this behavior is regulated most powerfully NOT by written laws and coercive enforcement.
-But rather it is regulated more subtly by the virtual "laws of physics" what fix what a person and can and cannot do without the need for community policing and enforcement.
+But rather it is regulated more subtly by the virtual "laws of physics" which determine what a person can and cannot do without the need for community policing and enforcement.

 The point of this chapter is to offer some example of how different coding decisions translates to different kinds of behavior that help create a unique place.

-By why of illustration let's consider a view examples and consider explicitly the connection between coding decisions, behavior, and the resulting kind of space.
+By why of illustration, let's consider a few examples and consider explicitly the connection between coding decisions, behavior, and the resulting kind of space.

 <div class="discussion" markdown="1">

-<span class="respond"> What kinds of things does the AOL code "allow" or "not" allow?
+<span class="respond"/> What kinds of things does the AOL code "allow" or "not" allow?

-<span class="respond"> What kind of space is created a result of these design decisions?
+<span class="respond"/> What kind of space is created as a result of these design decisions?

 (Lessig provides at least four examples, see page 89-92)

 </div>

 <div class="discussion" markdown="1">

-Contrast this with Counsel Connect
+Contrast this with Counsel Connect.

-<span class="respond"> What kinds of things does the CC code "allow" or "not" allow?
+<span class="respond"/> What kinds of things does the CC code "allow" or "not" allow?

-<span class="respond"> How do these kinds of coding decisions create a space that is decidedly different from AOL?
+<span class="respond"/> How do these kinds of coding decisions create a space that is decidedly different from AOL?

 </div>